BestCoffeeMakersInfo☕️

 Keurig K250 Consumer Ratings and Reviews

-A few short/long term owners did not like that it does not have an auto-shutoff feature.
-You will need to remember to press “off†via the touch screen (and remember to hold it for a few seconds), but this isn’t too big of a caveat.
+A few short/long-term owners did not like that it does not have an auto-shutoff feature.
+You must remember to press off via the touch screen (and hold it for a few seconds), but this isn’t too big of a caveat.

 keurig k250 review

-The most satisfied owners claim that not messing with the power off on the touchscreen made a big difference (apparently this can affect the preheat cycle a little) and also the quality of water used can make a difference.
-While on the subject of water, the reservoir feature was well-received-not having to refill it often was a boon; depending on the frequency of different coffee drinkers, the “add water†did not display until the very bottom-it is easy to see when you are running low.
+The most satisfied owners claim that not messing with the power off on the touchscreen made a big difference (apparently, this can affect the preheat cycle a little).
+Also, the quality of water used can make a difference.
+While on the subject of water, the reservoir feature was well-received-not having to refill it often was a boon; depending on the frequency of different coffee drinkers, the added water did not display until the very bottom-it is easy to see when you are running low.

-I like the size and shape; studying them up close at the local Kroger gave me a better way to further evaluate this part.
-I do get the impression you have to choose a good place in your chosen environment that you won’t have to be sliding and pushing it out all of the time – people with kitchen “islands” do not seem to have this problem.
+I like the size and shape; studying them up close at the local Kroger gave me a better way to evaluate this part further.
+I do get the impression you have to choose a good place in your chosen environment so that you won’t have to be sliding and pushing it out all of the time – people with kitchen “islands” do not seem to have this problem.

-• Good variety of brew size settings that include tumbler and carafe
+• Good variety of brew size settings that includes tumbler and carafe

-• The overall size, shape and design is aesthetically appealing
+• The overall size, shape, and design are aesthetically appealing

 • Impressive color selection